googlearchive/friendlypix-web/README.md

 Friendly Pix is a place where you can share photos, follow friends, comment on photos...

-To see it in action, have a look at: [friendly-pix.com](https://friendly-pix.com)
+To see it in action, have a look at [friendly-pix.com](https://friendly-pix.com)

 ## Few words on dependencies